Jangsoodlor/uk-flight/README.md

     ```
     pip install -r requirements.txt
     ```

-For more information, including how to set up virtual environment, please refer to [this wiki page](https://github.com/Jangsoodlor/uk-flight/wiki/Installation-Guide).
+For more information, including how to set up a virtual environment, please refer to [this wiki page](https://github.com/Jangsoodlor/uk-flight/wiki/Installation-Guide).

 ## How to run
 1. Install the program as explained in the [How to install](#how-to-install) section.